forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### References SARS-CoV-2 in Southern Africa
 #### Summary Hsiao
+**SARS-COV-2 SEROPREVALENCE IN THE CAPE TOWN METROPOLITAN SUB-DISTRICTS AFTER THE PEAK OF INFECTIONS**

 ##### Methods
+* *Testing Dates:* "15 July and 7 August 2020" //right after the peak of the first Covid wave in South Africa.
+The cases were still quite high and winter was ongoing.
+* *Study Population:* Public sector patients in Cape Town Metropolitan: "The source of the residual samples was pregnant women who required blood grouping as part of standard antenatal care, and persons living with HIV (PLWHIV) who underwent routine annual viral load monitoring at public sector clinics."
+* *Seroprevalence Testing:* "SARS-CoV-2 total antibody (IgG and IgM) testing was performed on the Roche Cobas e601 platform using the ElecsysTM anti-SARS-CoV-2 assay (Roche, Geneva, Switzerland) according to manufacturer’s instructions."
 ##### Results
+* *Seroprevalence:* "The seroprevalence varied between subdistricts (range 31%-46%), males and females (33% and 42%, respectively), and source populations (42% in PLWHIV and 38% in antenatal women)."
+* *Seroprevalence Accuracy:* "From a local assay validation prior to the study using local RT-PCR positive symptomatic individuals and stored negative sera taken prior to December 2019, we established a sensitivity of 91.2% and specificity of 99,7% (Dr M Naidoo, personal communication).
+This performance is similar to findings in independent evaluations in Germany12, Iceland7 and an evaluation by Public Health England that found a sensitivity of 86.1% (95% confidence interval (CI) 74.8-90.7%) and specificity of 100% (95% CI 99.1-100%) using the same assay."

 #### Summary Shaw
 Shaw JA, Meiring M, Cummins T, Chegou NN, Claassen C, Du Plessis N, et al. (2021)